Atari 2600: Decline and redesign

 The North American video game market did not recover until about 1986, after Nintendo's 1985 launch of the Nintendo Entertainment System in North America.
-Atari Corporation released a redesigned model of the 2600 in 1986, supported by an ad campaign touting a price of "under 50 bucks".
+In 1986, Atari Corporation released a redesigned version of the 2600, supported by an ad campaign touting a price of "under 50 bucks".
 With a large library of cartridges and a low price point, the 2600 continued to sell into the late 1980s.
-Atari released the last batch of games in 1989–90 including Secret Quest and Fatal Run.
+Atari released the last batch of games in 1989–90, including Secret Quest and Fatal Run.
 By 1986, over 20 million Atari VCS units had been sold worldwide.
-The final Atari-licensed release is the PAL-only version of the arcade game KLAX in 1990.
+The final Atari-licensed release was the PAL-only version of the arcade game Klax in 1990.

-After more than 14 years on the market, the 2600 line was formally discontinued on January 1, 1992, along with the Atari 7800 and Atari 8-bit family of home computers.
+After more than 14 years on the market, production on the 2600, along with the Atari 7800 and Atari 8-bit computers, ended in 1992.
+Despite this, sales of the 2600 continued in Europe for years to come.
+It cost less than £39.99 and was mainly distributed through mail order chains.
+In 1991, 200,000 units were sold on the continent, and it was a bestseller at Littlewoods stores in the UK.
+After the fall of communism, Atari attempted to legally introduce the Atari 2600 and 7800 to former Eastern Bloc countries, with the small price being main advantage of the system.
+However, Atari was defeated by even cheaper and easily available clones called "Rambo TV Game 2600" (advertised with the 1982 movie character Rambo), which contained up to several hundred built-in games.
+In Western Europe, the last stocks of the 2600 and 7800 were sold until the summer/fall of 1995.

 Hardware

-Console

 The Atari 2600's CPU is the MOS Technology 6507, a version of the 6502, running at 1.19 MHz in the 2600.
 Though their internal silicon was identical, the 6507 was cheaper than the 6502 because its package included fewer memory-address pins—13 instead of 16.
-The designers of the Atari 2600 selected an inexpensive cartridge interface that has one fewer address than the 13 allowed by the 6507, further reducing the already limited addressable memory to 4 KB (212 = 4096).
-This was believed to be sufficient as Combat is itself only 2 KB.
+The designers of the Atari 2600 selected an inexpensive cartridge interface that has one fewer address pins than the 13 allowed by the 6507, further reducing the already limited addressable memory from 8 KB (213 = 8,192) to 4 KB (212 = 4,096).
+This was believed to be sufficient as Combat was only 2 KB.
 Later games circumvented this limitation with bank switching.

 The console has 128 bytes of RAM for scratch space, the call stack, and the state of the game environment.

-The top bezel of the console originally had six switches: power, TV type selection (color or black-and-white), game selection, player difficulty, and game reset.
+The top bezel of the console originally had six switches: power, TV type selection (color or black-and-white), game selection, left and right player difficulty, and game reset.
 The difficulty switches were moved to the back of the bezel in later versions of the console.
 The back bezel also included the controller ports, TV output, and power input.